Veronika Koller

-Veronika Koller (born 1973) is an Austrian-British linguist.
-She is Professor of Discourse Studies at the Department of Linguistics and English Language of Lancaster University, United Kingdom.
-Her research focuses on critical discourse analysis.
+Veronika Koller (born 1973) is a linguist who has lived and worked in different countries.
+She is Professor of Organisational Communication at the University of Southern Denmark, where her research focuses on critical discourse analysis and metaphor.

 Education

 After attending the Katharineum (secondary school), Koller received an MA in English language and literature (with minor in Arabic language and Islamic Studies) from the University of Vienna in 1998, and a Ph.D in English linguistics from the same university in 2003 with a thesis titled "Metaphor clusters in business media discourse:a social cognition approach."

 Career

 Between 1999 and 2001, Koller was an external lecturer for Business English at the Polytechnic of Wiener Neustadt.
 Between 1999 and 2002, she was also an external lecturer at the Institute of Business Development of Vienna.

 In 2000, she became an assistant professor at the Department of English Business Communication of Vienna University of Economics and Business.
 In 2004, she was appointed lecturer in English Language at the Department of Linguistics and English Language of Lancaster University, and promoted to senior lecturer there in 2008.
-In 2015, she became Reader in Discourse Studies.
+In 2015, she became Reader in Discourse Studies and was promoted to Professor of Discourse Studies in 2020.

 Additionally, she also does occasional language consulting work for private, public and third sector clients.